| -------------

 - Reliability.
 Do you care if your website and email

-is available at all times?
-Or is the occasional "downtime" acceptable?
+are available at all times?
+Or is the occasional "downtime", slow loading, and email delay acceptable?

 If your website is a sales tool and email is your